Lesson 3

 11. The Blessings Palace — 福德宫 (Fúdé Gōng)

-Your inner life — your spiritual state, your mental health, your capacity for happiness, your hobbies and pleasures, your philosophical orientation, and ultimately your relationship with contentment itself.
-This is one of the most overlooked palaces in casual readings but one of the most important in deep practice.
+Your inner life.
+Spiritual state, mental health, capacity for happiness, hobbies and pleasures, philosophical orientation, and ultimately your relationship with contentment itself.

-The Blessings Palace is where you read whether someone can actually enjoy the good fortune their chart provides.
-A person can have excellent stars in their Career and Wealth palaces and still be profoundly unhappy if their Blessings Palace is afflicted.
-Conversely, a modest chart with a strong Blessings Palace produces someone who finds real peace and satisfaction in life regardless of external circumstances.
+This is one of the most overlooked palaces in casual readings and one of the most important in serious practice.
+A person can have excellent stars in Career and Wealth and still be profoundly unhappy if this palace is afflicted.
+Conversely, a modest chart with a strong Blessings Palace produces someone who finds genuine peace regardless of external circumstances.

 12. The Parents Palace — 父母宫 (Fùmǔ Gōng)